What is Linguistics?

 • How is it that words carry meaning?
 How can the meaning of a sentence be calculated from the meanings of the individual words of which it is composed?

-• How do languages change through time?
+• How do languages change over time?
 In the absence of written records, how can we determine what earlier stages of a language were like?
-How did English and other modern languages develop?

 • How are the sounds of language produced?
 Does the sound system of a language form a coherent pattern?